The Third Meeting of the Cryptid Book Club

 Snack Master:

-Beverly (filling in for Briar who was previously scheduled to provide the snack)
+Beverly (filling in for Briar who was previously scheduled to

 Book (Penny ceded her book-selecting turn to Bigfoot):